SDVentures/Contour/README.md

 Service bus works with the endpoints at which messages are sent.
 For example, if application has two endpoints, then for service bus it is interaction between different participants.
 And vice versa.
 If two different applications use the same endpoints, then it is one interaction participant for service bus (when default routing is used)

-Endpoints configuration is defined in ‘serviceBus’ section:
+Endpoints configuration is defined in 'serviceBus' section:
 ```xml
 <serviceBus>
     <endpoints>